Paintball marker: Semi-automatic

 A paintball marker that reloads itself with the next load from the magazine after one shot is called semi-automatic.
 Semi-automatic markers use a variety of designs to automatically cycle a bolt and load a new paintball into the chamber with each trigger pull.
-This frees the player from manually pumping the marker, allowing him or her to increase the rate-of-fire.
+This frees the player from manually pumping the marker, allowing them to increase the rate-of-fire.
 Semi-automatic markers may have a mechanical trigger or an electronic trigger frames.
 An electronic trigger frame typically has a lighter trigger pull and less space between the trigger and the pressure point, allowing the player to shoot at higher rates of fire.
 Such frames are commonly available as upgrades to fully mechanical markers, or are integrated into the design of electropneumatic markers.

 With the popularity of electronic trigger frames allowing players with such frames to achieve very high rates of fire, tournament leagues began placing limits on the maximum rate of fire of electronic markers used in their events.
 Manufacturers also often place their own limit on the maximum rate of fire the marker will support, to ensure reliable cycling.
 Such limits are called caps; tournament caps generally range from 12 to 15 balls per second, while mechanical caps vary according to the design of the marker and the firmware used.
 If such a cap is enforced, the marker will prevent a ball being fired less than a certain time after the last one, the time delay resulting in the desired maximum rate of fire.
 A trigger pull occurring before this time has elapsed will be "queued", and the marker will fire again after the delay, but most markers will limit the number of shots that can be "queued" to avoid the marker firing a number of shots after the trigger was last pulled, a so-called "runaway marker".